.png)

 “I think it's super interesting that now you have the option to decide whether you borrow or build trust.
 There are cases where you don't necessarily want a third party like Amex to take your brand recognition—you want to be the one to offer financing.
 And, that’s possible today thanks to payment gateways and partnerships that weren't there before.”

-At Balance, we do the heavy lifting so that businesses can offer the best payment service to their customers.
-And with a white-label B2B checkout, our merchants get to push their brand forward, while benefiting from the loyalty and customer lifetime value that comes with smooth and convenient B2B payments.
+Here at Balance, we take on the hard work, enabling businesses to offer top-notch payment services to their customers.
+And with a white-label B2B checkout, our merchants can promote their brand, not just the lending solution, all while reaping the benefits of customer loyalty and the enduring value that comes with seamless and hassle-free B2B payments.

 Reach out to our team to learn more about how Balance can help you stay ahead of the embedded finance trend and leverage it for your own ecommerce growth.